Yo-Yo Davalillo: Career statistics

 In a 19-game major league career, Davalillo had 17 hits in 58 at bats for a .293 career batting average along with 2 runs batted in, 1 stolen base and scored 10 runs.
 He had a .305 on-base percentage along with a .935 fielding percentage.
 In 469 Venezuelan Winter League games, he was a .276 hitter with three home runs and 130 RBI, including 246 runs, 58 doubles, 19 triples and 67 stolen bases.

 Coaching career and honors

 After his playing career had ended, Davalillo became a coach and a manager in the Venezuelan league.
+He won three championships as a manager in the LVBP: two with Águilas del Zulia (1991–92 and 1992–93) and one with Leones del Caracas (1994–95).
+He also managed the Venezuela national baseball team at the 1979 Pan American Games, held in San Juan, Puerto Rico.

 Davalillo was inducted into the Venezuelan Baseball Hall of Fame and Museum in 2006.
 His younger brother Vic Davalillo, also played in Major League Baseball.